nish-d/vicky002.github.io/_posts/2016-03-01-Competitive-Programming-or-Development-which-one-to-choose.md

 - You get used to small rewards and short-term goals.
 In real life when you work on a project it takes months before you get rewarded for the project you're working on.
 - You know a programming languages exceptionally well but you don't know any frameworks.
 It is more practical, time consuming and more boring to learn and you need to do it a hell-lot more often!
 - In CP you see WA, AC or TLE on a problem but in real life it takes huge effort in testing a software on different data sets, platforms and devices.
 It takes months in testing and finalizing a software.
-- Machine learning, Artificial Intelligence, Image processing and cryptography - you never used to use these in coding competitions.
-These are the high used branches of computer science in big companies.
+- Machine learning, Artificial Intelligence, Image processing and cryptography - you never used these in coding competitions.
+These are highly used branches of computer science in big companies.